2 Distributions for statistical models

 Statistical analysis often utilises models that consist of numerous random variables.
 In practice, these can be quite intricate, featuring hierarchical or network-like structures that connect observed and latent variables, and may also display nonlinear functional relationships.
 Despite their complexity, even the most sophisticated statistical models are constructed from more fundamental components.

-Specifically, the large class of graphical models provide a principled means to form complex joint distributions for observed and unobserved random variables built from simple components.
+Specifically, the large class of graphical models provide a principled means to form complex joint distributions for observed and unobserved random variables built from more elementary components.
 This include regression models, mixture models and compound models (continuous version of mixture models) as well as more general network-like and hierarchically structured models.

 In statistical course units in year 3 and year 4 you will discuss and learn about many types of advanced models, related for instance to

-• multivariate statistics and machine learning
+- multivariate statistics and machine learning

-• temporal and spatial modelling, and
+- temporal and spatial modelling, and

-• generalised linear and nonparametric models.
+- generalised linear and nonparametric models.

 Much of statistics is concerned with methods to quantify how well a model fits to data and how well it predicts future observations, and this allows to build successive models and compare them in a systematic and principled fashion.